dariolupo/dark-neon_bitwig/README.md

-# Dark Mellow for Bitwig
+# Dark Neon for Bitwig
 A dark theme for Bitwig Studio with a bright color palette.
 To be used with [Theme Editor by Berikai](https://github.com/Berikai/bitwig-theme-editor)

 ## What's included